dickieyang/face-recognition-toy/README.md

 # face-recognition-toy
 ## Introduce
-> This is a practice project for what I learning,About two months ago,Some thought through my mind and I realized I should do something I interested.So I choose a direction `AI` and looking for some materials.
+> This is a practice project for what I learning,About two months ago,Some thoughts through my mind and realized should do something I am interested in.So I choose a direction `AI` and looking for some materials.
 > thanks for god,I first found a blog from network [here](https://www.cnblogs.com/subconscious/p/6240151.html).
-Then I begin learn from [coursera](https://www.coursera.org/learn/machine-learning) which course
+Then I begin learn from [Coursera](https://www.coursera.org/learn/machine-learning) which course
 > teach by `Andrew Ng`.After finished the course,I do it now.

 ## Dev environment